 The proposal for an Educational Leave must be endorsed by the faculty member’s academic unit head (AUH).
 Applicants should share their proposals with the AUH in a timely manner.
 The Faculty Development Committee requests that the letter of endorsement from the unit head include an assessment of the effect of the educational leave proposal on the department.

-Educational Leaves for the 2018-2019 academic year are contingent upon no state-imposed budget reductions.
+Funds for Educational Leaves for the 2018-2019 academic year are available!

 Due date for nominations is Friday, November 17, 2017, by 5:00 p.m.
 EST

 Before beginning this process, please have the required documents ready to submit to the web page.
 There is a link at the bottom of the page for your use in submitting the first three items.
 The electronic submission will generate an automatic email to you, documenting receipt of your materials and containing a link that your academic unit head will use to submit the endorsement letter.
 You will need to send that link to your AUH to ensure that the endorsement letter is submitted to complete your application.
 Academic unit heads will have one week from the time of the faculty member’s submission to submit their endorsement letter.
 Arrange your submission plans with your Academic Unit Head to ensure that he or she will be available to receive that link and respond on your behalf in a timely manner.

 - Narrative (not to exceed five double-spaced typed pages or 1,250 words)

 - Current curriculum vita